pkuwwt/pkuwwt.github.io/programming/2022-02-16-jenkins-continuous-integration-testing-for-flask.md

   * test.py
   * Jenkinsfile

-Save it to github or other git server, suppose it's git url is `https://github.com/pkuwwt/test-flask-jenkins.git`.
+Save it to github or other git server, suppose the git url is `https://github.com/darkn3rd/webmf-python-flask`.

 ## Install Jenkins